List of tallest buildings in Nanjing: Tallest buildings

 This lists ranks Nanjing skyscrapers that stand at least 200 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 Existing structures are included for ranking purposes based on present height.

-Tallest under construction, approved, and proposed
+Tallest under construction or proposed

 Under construction

 This list buildings that are under construction in Nanjing and that are planned to rise at least 200 m.
 Buildings that have already been topped out are included.